SpaceVim/SpaceVim/docs/layers/autocomplete.md

 ### Snippets engine

-The default snippets engine is `neosnippet`, the also can be changed to `UltiSnips`:
+The default snippets engine is `neosnippet`, the also can be changed to `ultisnips`:

 ```toml
 [options]